 Patterns

 The four images above represent aspects of patterns.
 On the left, we see trees.
 Some may note distinctions among the category of trees; others may not.
 The bell-shaped curve in the next image is not quite perfect but those who see it and have learned about the curve can relate further aspects of the data about chest measurements that the untrained eye can’t derive from the pattern.
+The third image shows the many forms the letter ‘E’ can take.
+Despite their differences, the pattern of the E comes through.
 The curving tunnel effect leads most to believe the pattern of brightening continues to where we can’t see.
-The rightmost image shows the many forms the letter ‘E’ can take, Despite their differences the pattern of the E comes through.

 Patterns are abstracted sets of neuron firings which are yoked together by repeated experience.
-The most straight forward patterns originate as sensory input, but patterns also arise by further abstraction.
+The most straight forward patterns originate as sensory input, but patterns also arise at higher abstractions.

 A concept, as defined in Robert Sternberg’s Cognitive Psychology (p 322)—an idea about something that provides a means of understanding the world.
 That is what a pattern becomes, as stored in the neural layer.
 The pattern becomes the basis for subsequent patterns.